 How It Works in Practice

 Civil disobedience involves individuals or groups deliberately disobeying certain laws or government demands to highlight perceived injustices.
 This refusal is nonviolent, aiming to provoke change through moral appeal rather than force.
-Participants often accept the legal consequences of their actions to demonstrate commitment and expose the law's perceived unfairness.
+Participants often accept the legal consequences of their actions to demonstrate commitment and expose the law's perceived Unfairness.

 Why It Matters